GeethaLakshmi13/Rockbuster_Stealth_DataAnalysis/README.md

 # Key Questions and Objectives
 The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers that they can use for their 2020 company strategy.
-Here are the main questions they’d l ike to answer:
+Here are the main questions they’d like to answer:
 ● Which movies contributed the most/least to revenue gain?
 ● What was the average rental duration for all videos?
 ● Which countries are Rockbuster customers based i n?
-● Where are customers with a high l ifetime value based?
+● Where are customers with a high lifetime value based?
 ● Do sales figures vary between geographic regions?

+# Skills used
+Data cleaning, Relational Database, Summarizing and cleaning data in SQL, Filtering, Joining tables of data, Performing subqueries, Presenting SQL results

+# Tools used
+Microsoft Word, Microsoft Excel, Microsoft PowerPoint, PostgreSQL, Tableau, DbVisualizer

 # Data
 The data used consisted of the following tables:

 # Fact Tables
 Payment, Rental
-#Dimension Tables
+# Dimension Tables
 Store, Film category, Customer, Staff, Address, City, Country, film_actor, Actor, Inventory, Film, Category, Language

 # Source
 The data source was from Rockbuster Stealth